aws-solutions/qnabot-on-aws/workshops/reinvent2019/readme.md

 ## Step 1 - Let's begin and deploy a working QnABot

-### You have an important choice to make at this point of the workshop.
+### You have an important choice to make at this point of the workshop

-#### You are Not At reInvent (Most likely)
+#### You are Not At reInvent (Most likely) or you wish to deploy QnABot in your own AWS account

-You are not attending re:Invent 2019 or you wish to deploy QnABot in your own AWS account, please follow the steps in step 1A below.
-Note this part of the setup will take ~25 minutes to complete.
+- Follow the steps in step 1A below and then go on to Step 2 [Manage questions, answers, test the simple bot](#step-2---manage-questions-answers-and-test-using-the-client-ui) (Note this part of the setup will take ~25 minutes to complete)

 #### You are attending at reInvent 2019

-You are attending re:Invent 2019.
-Jump forward to Step 1B below and ***DO NOT run Step 1A***.
+- Jump forward to Step 1B below and ***DO NOT run Step 1A***.

 ## Step 1A